AnssiR66/AlanStdLib/extras_src/manual/README.md

 # Folder Contents

-The entire original PDF was roughly ported to AsciiDoc, split into one file per chapter, and restructured just in order to obtain a working document:
+The entire original PDF was ported to AsciiDoc and split into one file per chapter:

 - [`StdLibMan.asciidoc`](./StdLibMan.asciidoc) — main document that imports all the chapters of the Manual:
     + [`StdLibMan_01.adoc`](./StdLibMan_01.adoc) — 1. _Introduction_